-The change in fair value of the warrant liability for the periods ending March 31, 2022, and 2021, resulted in a gain of \$(0.03) million and \$2.42 million, respectively.
+The change in fair value of the warrant liability for the three months ended June 30, 2022, and 2021, resulted in a gain of \$0.1 and a loss of \$0.0 million, respectively.
+The change in fair value of the warrant liability for the six months ended June 30, 2022, and 2021, resulted in a gain of \$0.1 million and \$2.4 million, respectively.

-NOTE 12-NET LOSS PER SHARE
+NOTE 13 - NET LOSS PER SHARE

 The Company follows the two-class method when computing net loss per common share when shares are issued that meet the definition of participating securities.
-The two-class method requires income available to common shareholders for the period to be allocated between common and participating securities based upon their respective rights to receive dividends as if all income for the period had been distributed.
+The twoclass method requires income available to common shareholders for the period to be allocated between common and participating securities based upon their respective rights to receive dividends as if all income for the period had been distributed.
 The two-class method also requires losses for the period to be allocated between common and participating securities based on their respective rights if the participating security contractually participates in losses.
 As holders of participating securities do not have a contractual obligation to fund losses, undistributed net losses are not allocated to Series A, Series A-1, Series B and Series C preferred shares for purposes of the loss per share calculation.
 Earnings per share calculations for all periods prior to the Business Combination have been retrospectively restated to the equivalent number of shares reflecting the exchange ratio established in the Business Combination Agreement.
 Certain of pre-Combination Kore's preferred shares had contractual rights that allowed them to receive a premium upon conversion of the preferred shares into common stock.
-For the three months ended March 31, 2021, the Company did not incur premiums on conversion of pre-Combination Kore's preferred shares into common shares.
-Refer to "Note 9-Temporary Equity and Stockholder's Equity" to the condensed consolidated financial statements for further detail regarding the contractual rights of the Company's preferred shares.
+For the three and six months ended June 30, 2021, the Company did not incur premiums on conversion of pre-Combination Kore's preferred shares into common shares.
+Refer to "Note 10-Temporary Equity and Stockholder's Equity" to the condensed consolidated financial statements for further detail regarding the contractual rights of the Company's preferred shares.